digipolisantwerp/embeddable-widgets_component_angular/CONTRIBUTING.md

 > Only the ACPaaS UI team publishes new packages.
 [Contact us](https://acpaas-ui.digipolis.be/contact) if you need a new release published.

 Follow these steps to publish a new version of the package.
-You must be a member of the @acpaas-ui-widgets organization on GitHub.
+You must be a member of the @acpaas-ui organization on NPM.

 1. Increment the version in package.json
 2. Log in to the npmjs registry